founderio/json-to-markdown/README.md

 # Json to Markdown converter

-This tool converts json backup files of a specific android notes application to rudimentary markdown.
+This tool converts json backup files of the Android notes application [Swiftnotes](https://github.com/adrianchifor/Swiftnotes) to rudimentary markdown.
 See example.json for an example input.
 Still in beta phase, written for personal usage.

 ## Building from source